zammad/zammad-user-documentation/extras/ai-features.rst

 This feature uses the ticket's content and compares it with the available knowledge base answers.
 If there is a matching answer above a configurable relevance score, it is shown under **Suggested by AI**.
 Each suggestion shows the title of the answer and more details on hover.
+An additional relevance score is only shown to users with the corresponding admin permissions.
 Click on the title to open the answer in the knowledge base.
 Click the ``+`` on the right side to link it to the ticket.

 If no suggestions are available, the message "No suggestions." is displayed instead.